Our Services

 Sleep fragmentation often occurs during REM sleep.
 If someone experiences:

 The issue may involve REM regulation rather than general nervous system overactivity.
-If you're experiencing these symptoms, you can use Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker to determine whether your symptoms warrant professional medical evaluation.
+If you're experiencing any combination of these symptoms and want to understand what might be causing your sleep disruptions, try Ubie's free AI-powered symptom checker to get personalized insights about whether your symptoms warrant professional medical evaluation.

 REM Sleep Behavior Disorder (RBD) is uncommon but important to recognize because it can sometimes be associated with neurological conditions.